whennemuth/kuali-cloudformation/kuali_mongo/README.md

          }
        })'
    ```

    To end the tunnel session, go back to the console it was created in and type "ctrl+c"
-   On windows, this may not end the aws port forwarding process, in which case, the next attempt to connect on the same port will result in:
+   On windows, this may not end the AWS port forwarding process, in which case, the next attempt to connect on the same port will result in:

    ```
    Cannot perform start session: listen tcp 127.0.0.1:27018: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.
    ```

    To remedy this, you must kill that process.

    ```
    # If using gitbash:
    export MSYS_NO_PATHCONV=1

    # List all processes listening on the mongo port
-   $ netstat -a -b -o | grep 27017
+   $ netstat -a -b -o | grep -A 1 27017
      TCP    127.0.0.1:27017        IST-APP-WL-0120:0      LISTENING       22404

-   # Determine the name of the process for the process id found so as to be sure its the right one.
-   $ tasklist | grep 22404
-   session-manager-plugin.ex    22404 Console                    1     14,120 K
+    [mongod.exe]

    # Kill the process
    $ taskkill /F /PID 22404
    SUCCESS: The process with PID 22404 has been terminated.

    ```